opensrp/fhircore/docs/getting-started/integrations.md

 ### Google Cloud Healthcare API and Big Query

-The simplest way to do this is to replicate your data to the Cloud Healthcare API and then connect this data to Big Query.
+A simple way and efficient way to move FHIR data from a transaction system into an analytics system is to replicate your data to the Cloud Healthcare API and then connect this data to Big Query.

 ### Parquet and Spark SQL

-For on premise implementations the
+For on premise implementations the [FHIR Data Pipes](https://github.com/google/fhir-data-pipes) library

 ## Identity Management

 ### Keycloak